mmistakes/minimal-mistakes/_drafts/2023-06-01-functional-error-handling-in-kotlin-part-2.md

 ## 3. Composing `Result` Instances

-As we saw in the previous article, when dealing with _effects_, _monads_, _container types_ or whatever we want to call them, one crucial point is how we can compose and combine them.
+As we saw in the previous article, we often deal with types (usually some containers) that are "chainable" or "monadic" in structure (more details on [Another Take at Monads: A Way to Generalize Chained Computations](https://blog.rockthejvm.com/another-take-on-monads/)), so the crucial point is how we can compose and combine them..
 In the first part of this series, we implemented a function that returns the gap between the job salary given a job id and the maximum compensation for the same company.
 We called the function `getSalaryGapWithMax`.

 We want to refactor the example using the `Result` type.
 First, we need to add the `findAll` function to the `Jobs` interface and implementation: